Logarithmic entanglement growth from disorder-free localization in the two-leg compass ladder

-\emph{Entanglement growth}.---Since the model~\eqref{ising1} has free-fermion dynamics in any fixed sector, one can deduce that a general low-entanglement (e.g., product) initial state that is an eigenstate of all the $\hat q^z_i$ will quickly saturate to area law entanglement---at least away from the critical point for that sector.
-Interestingly, if we start instead from a superposition of $\hat q^z_i$ eigenstates, the entanglement exhibits unbounded slow logarithmic growth that is characteristic of MBL systems.
-In what follows we explain intuitively why this happens, and then explain how one can exploit the free-fermion character of the dynamics in each sector to efficiently compute the entanglement for relatively large systems.
+\emph{Entanglement growth}.---Since the model~\eqref{ising1} has free-fermion dynamics in any fixed sector, one can deduce that a general low-entanglement (e.g., product) initial state that is an eigenstate of all the $\hat q^z_j$ will quickly saturate to area law entanglement---at least away from the critical point for that sector.
+If we start, instead, from a superposition of $\hat q^z_j$ eigenstates, the entanglement exhibits unbounded slow logarithmic growth that is characteristic of MBL systems.
+This is our first main result, and in what follows we explain intuitively why this happens and, then, explain how one can exploit the free-fermion character of the dynamics in each sector to efficiently compute the entanglement for relatively large systems.

-One can imagine ``integrating out'' the free fermions to arrive at an effective classical spin model with Hamiltonian $\hat H_{\mathrm{eff}} (\hat q^z_i)$.
+One can imagine ``integrating out'' the free fermions to arrive at an effective classical spin model with Hamiltonian $\hat H_{\mathrm{eff}} (\hat q^z_j)$.
 This Hamiltonian has diagonal interactions that decay exponentially in space with the characteristic fermionic localization length.
-Starting from an initial superposition, these interactions will cause slow dephasing, and thence slow entanglement growth, exactly as in Refs.~\cite{serbyn_universal_2013, serbyn_local_2013, hno}.
+Starting from an initial superposition, these interactions will cause slow dephasing, and, thence, slow entanglement growth, exactly as in Refs.~\cite{serbyn_universal_2013, serbyn_local_2013, hno}.
 One can illustrate this by considering a minimal example involving a $2 \times 2$ ladder.
 The Hamiltonian is $\hat H_{\text{toy}} = -(\Gamma_1 + \Gamma_2 \hat q^z_1 \hat q^z_2) (\hat{c}^\dagger_1 \hat{c}^{\phantom{\dagger}}_2 + \hat{c}^\dagger_1\hat{c}^\dagger_2 + \text{H.c.}) - \Delta \sum_j(1-2\hat{c}^\dagger_j \hat{c}^{\phantom{\dagger}}_j)$.
-Considering for simplicity the sector with odd fermion parity (i.e., one fermion), the eigenstates have energies $\pm (\Gamma_1 + \Gamma_2 q_1 q_2 )$.
-Thus, if the initial state is a superposition of different $\hat{q}^z_i$ states, it will dephase on a time scale $\sim 1/\Gamma_2$~\footnote{Dephasing occurs on a different time scale in the even parity sector where the eigenstates have energies $\pm \sqrt{(\Gamma_1 + q_1 q_2 \Gamma_2)^2 + 4\Delta^2}$.}.
-The dephasing rate between pairs of $q_i$ falls off exponentially with distance, so at time $t$ each $q_i$ is entangled with $\sim \xi \log t$ others~\cite{serbyn_universal_2013}.
+Considering, for simplicity, the sector with odd fermion parity (i.e., one fermion), the eigenstates have energies $\pm (\Gamma_1 + \Gamma_2 q_1 q_2 )$.
+Thus, if the initial state is a superposition of different $\hat{q}^z_j$ states, it will dephase on a time scale $\sim 1/\Gamma_2$~\footnote{Dephasing occurs on a different time scale in the even parity sector where the eigenstates have energies $\pm \sqrt{(\Gamma_1 + q_1 q_2 \Gamma_2)^2 + 4\Delta^2}$.}.
+The dephasing rate between pairs of $\hat{q}_j$ falls off exponentially with distance, so at time $t$ each $\hat{q}_j$ is entangled with $\sim \xi \log (t/\xi)$ others~\cite{serbyn_universal_2013}.